 Animal control services, including the enforcement of the animal control by-law, are provided by the Oakville & Milton Humane Society.
 Animal control services include:

-All dogs aged six months and older in Oakville must be licensed and have their Oakville identification tag affixed at all times.
 A resident must obtain a dog licence seven days from the date they become a dog owner or seven days from the date they move to Oakville if they already own a dog.
 The Oakville identification tag must be affixed at all times.

 Licences may be purchased from: